top of page

 9 Herbal Salves To Make for Natural Skin Care

 Herbal salves are useful for a variety of skin issues, including cuts, scrapes, bruises, irritated skin, dry skin, acne scars, arthritis, and so much more.
-They’re also easy to make, so this is the perfect project for beginner herbalists.
+They’re also easy to make, which makes this is the perfect project for beginner herbalists.
 So give it a try - make these herbal salves for natural skin care.
-Herbal Salves for Natural Skin Care Where to Get Your Herbs If you're a gardener, then you're all set; you can grow some of these herbs.
-If you don't wish to start from seed,
+You can combine several infused oils to make an all-purpose salve, which you can keep in your First Aid Kit.
+Herbal Salves for Natural Skin Care Where to Get Your He

 Jeannine Love